 Katharine Hepburn's Mother: Katharine Martha Houghton

 Katharine Martha Houghton, or Kit, as she was known, was born into social position, wealth, and privilege on February 2, 1878.
 Her father’s family founded the Corning Glass Company.
-So if you cook with any of that Corning classic white bakeware, use pyrex dishes, or even own an Apple Watch, iPhone, or iPad—which Corning now produces the Gorilla Glass for—you’ve got a little connection to Katharine Hepburn right in your own home.
+(Corning is best known for their classic white Corning bakeware, pyrex dishes, and most recently, the Gorilla Glass on Apple products.)

-Kit was an orphan by the age of sixteen, left in charge of her two younger sisters.
-Her mother Caroline’s dying wish for her three girls was that they each receive college educations, and be the masters of their own destinies.
-It was up to the teenage Kit to make this a reality for all three of the Houghton girls.
+By age sixteen, Kit was an orphan, entrusted with the care of her two younger sisters.
+Her mother Caroline’s dying wish was that all three of her girls receive college educations and be the masters of their own destinies.
+It was up to Kit to make this a reality for the three Houghton girls, no small feat for a young woman in 1894.

 Kit's Gift to Her Children